mauriziocescon/myws/README.md

 conditions for `mf4`).
 In particular: the bundle is loaded, a WC is defined and an instance of such component is created and appended to the DOM.

-The also receives notifications from any `mf` and performs `navigateByUrl`.
+The host receives notifications from any `mf` and performs `navigateByUrl`.
 Once such operation is done, it notifies every `mf` on screen about the url change and each `mf` triggers an "internal" `navigateByUrl` with the new host url.